asish012/aws-solution-architect-associate/class-notes-cloudguru/quiz.md

 **ElastiCache**
-ElastiCache offers fully managed in-memory data storage (Redis and Memcached).
+- ElastiCache offers fully managed in-memory data storage (Redis and Memcached).
-ElastiCache is a popular choice for Gaming, Ad-Tech, Financial Services, Healthcare, and IoT apps.
+- ElastiCache is a popular choice for Gaming, Ad-Tech, Financial Services, Healthcare, and IoT apps.
+- It improves the performance of web applications by allowing you to retrieve information from fast, managed, in-memory data stores

 **Athena**